PunitGandhi/PunitGandhi.github.io/_pages/about.md

 - VCU's conference on Biology And Medicine Through Mathematics: <a href='https://siam.vcu.edu/bamm/'>BAMM!</a>
 - VCU's SIAM Student Chapter: <a href='https://siam.vcu.edu/'>VCU SIAM Student Chapter</a>
 - Math Circle at VCU (Info for Fall 2025 coming soon!)
+- American Mathematics Competition: AMC 8, 10 and 12 at VCU (Info for Fall 2025 coming soon!)